DannyGersh/exercises/README.md

 An exercise could be any thing from solving a linear set of equations to solving complex differential equations to chemical formulas and compounds memorization exercises. every exercise must contain a title and an answer, but can also contain hints, an exercise body (might be the title) and an explanation.

-the site fully supports latex, hence any field of study of any level can be expressed in any way.
+the site fully supports latex (with small exceptions for security reasons), hence any field of study of any level can be expressed in any way.

 * frontend - React
 * backend - Django